mcsammon/mcsammon.github.io/research.md

 <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3243910" title="b1">SSRN Link</a>
 </p>
-**Abstract:** Despite the rapid growth of passive ownership over the past 30 years, there is no consensus on how or why passive ownership affects stock price informativeness.
-This paper provides a new answer to this question by examining how passive ownership changes investors' incentives to acquire information.
-I develop a model where passive ownership affects how many investors gather information and how investors allocate attention between systematic and idiosyncratic risk.
-The model also links investors' learning decisions to price informativeness through quantities that are readily observable in the data: trading volume, returns and volatility.
-The model's predictions motivate three new measures of price informativeness, all of which declined on average over the past 30 years.
-In the cross-section, increases in passive ownership are negatively correlated with price informativeness.
+**Abstract:**   I propose three new empirical measures of price informativeness motivated by a theoretical model.
+I find average price informativeness declined over the past 30 years and passive ownership is negatively correlated with price informativeness.
 To establish causality, I show that price informativeness decreases after quasi-exogenous increases in passive ownership arising from index additions and rebalancing.
+The model offers two explanations for the empirical results: passive ownership decreases investors' incentives to become informed and leads investors to re-allocate their attention from stock-specific risks to systematic risk.

+# Intangible Capital and Customer Churn (Updated 8/2021)
-# Firm Customer Bases: Churn and Networks (Updated 11/2020)
+Previously circulated with the title ***Firm Customer Bases: Churn and Networks***

 Joint with Scott Baker and Brian Baugh

 New: <a href="https://drive.google.com/file/d/1O-_FVgwk3dTCWrb7Q3hcwT9MgFfaLbBu/view" title="b1">Firm-level data</a>